agracio/edge-js/README.md

 ## Scripting CLR from Node.js

 If you are writing a Node.js application, this section explains how you include and run CLR code in your app.
-It works on Windows, MacOS, and Linux.
+It works on Windows, macOS, and Linux.

 ### What you need